khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_5.md

 Another example of Maʾmūn al-Harawī's inventions as follows.

-## “He who raises his hands during the prayer, there is no prayer for him.”
+## “He who raises his hands during the prayer, there is no prayer for him.” {.unnumbered}

 **Mawḍūʿ (Fabricated)**.
 Ibn Ṭāhir quoted it in _Tadhkirah al-Mawḍūʿāt_ (p.\ 87), and said, “The _isnād_ contains Maʾmūn ibn Aḥmad al-Harawī, an utter liar who used to fabricate _aḥādīth_.”